 Dr. Carol Janzen has her B.S. and M.S. in Oceanography and a Ph.D. in Physical Oceanography.
-Carol started her career in the Arctic working on the interdisciplinary Endicott Monitoring Project, a large-scale environmental assessment monitoring program in the eastern Beaufort.
-Historical data she helped collect and archive from 1985-1987 makes up part of the historical spatial database being assembled for this project.
-Following her time in the Arctic, Carol has gained over three decades of experience conducting and managing interdisciplinary observational research in estuarine, coastal-shelf and offshore environments and has worked in all sectors of the marine science community including private environmental consulting, state government, academia and instrumentation industries.
+Carol started her career in the Arctic working on the interdisciplinary Endicott Monitoring Project, a large-scale environmental assessment monitoring program in the eastern Beaufort just west of the project study area near Prudhoe Bay.
+Historical data she helped collect and archive from 1985-1987 makes up part of the historical spatial database being assembled for this project, bringing her full circle to the Arctic coast.
+Carol has since gained over three decades of experience conducting and managing interdisciplinary observational research in estuarine, coastal-shelf and offshore environments and has worked in all sectors of the marine science community including private environmental consulting, state government, academia and instrumentation industries.
 Carol currently serves as Director of Operations and Development for the Alaska Ocean Observing System, working closely with the AOOS staff, partners and stakeholders to facilitate the prioritization and implementation of new observing instruments and initiatives, especially those relevant to maritime domain awareness and operations, coastal hazards, and ecosystem and climate variability and change.
 Carol will provide overall project management and oversight for the Data Management and Outreach components of this project.

 Rob has been developing data management and cyber infrastructure solutions for research programs and organizations for the past fifteen years.
 He is a graduate of the University of Michigan with degrees in aerospace engineering and mathematics.
 Rob spent five years at the Exxon Valdez Oil Spill Trustee Council leading the data management team in processing, documenting and organizing the informational products produced from the scientific research funded to understand and monitor the ecological effects of the oil spill.
 Based upon that experience, Rob founded Axiom in 2006 to develop more generalized and holistic solutions for data management.
 He specializes in scientific geospatial information management with applications to physical/biological modeling and decision support data warehouse knowledge systems.
 Rob will oversee Axiom Data Science data management activities.